NickAzureDevops/terraform/README.md

-This is my journey of learning terraform
+This is my journey of learning terraform from using Azure

 Hope you enjoy it :)